numaproj/numaflow/docs/getting-started/monovertex.md

 ## Next Step

 A MonoVertex is ideal when you read from a source, optionally transform, and write to a sink.
 When you need multiple processing stages, branching, joins, or windowed aggregation, you need a full pipeline.
-Continue to [Your First Pipeline](pipeline.md).
+Continue to the [Pipeline](pipeline.md) guide.